grafana/metrictank/docs/tools.md

     	name of file which defines the max-stale times (default "/etc/metrictank/index-rules.conf") -no-dry-run
-    	do not only plan and print what to do, but also execute it -partition-count int
+    	do not only plan and print what to do, but also execute it -partition-from int
-    	the number of partitions in existence (default 8) -verbose
+    	the partition to start at
+  -partition-to int
+    	prune all partitions up to this one (exclusive).
+If unset, only the partition defined with "--partition-from" gets pruned (default -1)
+  -verbose
     	print every metric name that gets archived